furlongm/openvpn-monitor/README.md

-# OpenVPN-Monitor
+# openvpn-monitor

 ## Summary

-OpenVPN-Monitor is a simple python program to generate html that displays the status of an OpenVPN server, including all current connections.
+openvpn-monitor is a simple python program to generate html that displays the status of an OpenVPN server, including all current connections.
 It uses the OpenVPN management console.
 It typically runs on the same host as the OpenVPN server, however it does not necessarily need to.